 You will need the following ingredients for making the marinade:

-- Greek yoghurt or any thick yoghurt – if you can’t get your hands on Greek yoghurt, put the yoghurt that you have in a muslin cloth and tie the open ends.
+- Greek yogurt or any thick yogurt – if you can’t get your hands on Greek yogurt, put the yogurt that you have in a muslin cloth and tie the open ends.
 Hang it in the kitchen sink for the time it takes for the whey to drip out of the cloth.
-The yoghurt left in the cloth will be thick.
+The yogurt left in the cloth will be thick.

 - ginger-garlic paste – can be purchased at any Indian store or even big supermarkets like Walmart.
 If you want to make your own, put equal quantities of peeled ginger and garlic in a blender along with some water and whizz to a smooth paste.
 Store in a tightly sealed glass jar in the refrigerator.
 It will keep for several weeks.

 - ground spices – paprika, turmeric, chat masala and garam masala.

 - lemon juice – this is optional.
 Just makes for a tangier paneer kabab!